North Lake Tahoe COVID-19 Update

 - Museums – max.
 25% capacity indoors

 - Gyms & Fitness Centers – max.
 10% capacity indoors

 - Personal Care Services – indoor with modifications

 - Outdoor Playgrounds – open

-“We are excited to share the news that the stay-at-home order has been lifted for the Greater Sacramento Region, which is inclusive of North Lake Tahoe.
+“We are excited to share the news that Placer County is moving into the Red Tier.
 The North Lake Tahoe business community remains committed to implementing safe practices while adhering to operational modifications.
 Those considering travel to the Sierra region should be aware that even though Tahoe area ski resorts offer organized outdoor recreation and remain open with new procedures and protocols in place, everyone needs to stay vigilant, maintain physical distancing, and wear masks.
 We encourage anyone planning to travel to Tahoe to review current policies and procedures at gotahoenorth.com/knowbeforeyougo and state guidance at covid19.ca.gov and nvhealthresponse.nv.gov.”

 — Jeffrey Hentz, North Lake Tahoe Resort Association CEO

 Nevada Side of North Lake Tahoe

 Under the new directive, the following business sectors can operate with the following modifications and/or limitations.

 - Lodging – open for leisure travel with safety modifications in place